hashicorp/vault/website/source/api/secret/pki/index.html.md

   data.
 This does `not` include the common name in the CSR; use `use_csr_common_name` for that.

-- `allow_token_displayname` `(bool: false)` – If set, the display name of the token used when requesting a certificate will be considered to be a valid host name by the role.
-Normal verification behavior applies with respect to subdomains and wildcards.

 - `ou` `(string: "")` – Specifies the OU (OrganizationalUnit) values in the subject field of issued certificates.
 This is a comma-separated string.